 I am currently working on the topic of sustainable, community-based food systems.
 Such food systems are based on agroecological principles.
 They are also collaborative and decentralised.
-As a computer scientist, I am obviously interesting in the role that technology can play in such systems.
-In parallel, however, I am also aware that technology can only solve part of the equation.
-That is why I also have a strong interest in the "Commons" as a concept to deal with many of the socio-economic questions related to food systems.
+As a computer scientist, I am interesting in the role that technology can play in such systems.
+I am aware, however, that technology can only solve part of the equation.
+That is why he also has a strong interest in the "Commons" as a concept to deal with many of the socio-economic questions related to food systems.

 Peter Hanappe studied electronic engineering at the University of Ghent, Belgium.
 He wrote his Ph.D. thesis on real-time music and sound environments at Ircam (Centre George Pompidou, Paris).
 When a researcher at Sony Computer Science Laboratory in Paris he has worked on new modes of content creation and distribution that involve the participation of (online) communites.
 He now focuses on projects in the domain of sustainability.
 He was involved in setting up a collective system for monitoring noise in urban environments (NoiseTube) and in building critical components for large-scale climate simulations in collaboration with the U.K. Met Office.
 Most recently he founded the P2P Food Lab to experiment new technologies for agroecology and community-based food systems.

 P2P Food Lab aims to develop new socio-economic models for sustainable food production.
 I am seeking solutions that promote the local production, distribution, and composting of food.
 The hypothesis is that with the use of today’s information technology, our understanding of the Commons and the insights gained from the Free Software movements it must be possible to design food production chains that are more ecological, decentralised and collaborative yet as productive as today’s food industry.

 P2P Food Lab looks at the combination of agroecology and technology, and at the socio-economic issues that arise when those two come together.
 To explore the boundary those two, I have started several concrete projects: